BoChenGroup/PyDPM/README.md

 Overview
 =============
-The overview of the framework of PyDPM library, which can be roughly split into four sectors, specifically Sampler, Model, Evaluation, and Example modules illustrated as follows
+The overview of the framework of PyDPM library can be roughly split into four sectors, specifically Sampler, Model, Evaluation, and Example modules illustrated as follows
 1) Sampler module includes both parts of the basic Distribution Sampler and the sophisticate Model Sampler, which can effectively accomplish the sampling requirements of these DPMs constructed on either CPU or GPU;
 2) Model module contains a wide variety of classical and popular DPMs, which can be directly called as APIs in Python;